kunhwiko/concepts/systems-design.md

 Client-Server Model
 Step 1)
   Client makes a DNS query, retrieves the IP address of some domain, and contacts the server
-  IP addresses can be granted by cloud providers where you can run your server
+  When running a server through cloud providers, the providers can grant you IP addresses

 Step 2)
-  Sends HTTP request to Server along with source address (address of sender)
+  Sends HTTP request to server along with source address (address of sender)

 Step 3)
   Server listens to requests on ports, and sends HTML/CSS/JS files to source address